utsav87589/Fraud-Detection/README.md

 -made the two different datasets for the tree and distance based algos, alongside the seprate file for categorical and numerical columns
 -made the algorithm file and loaded the data with the train test split for tree based and distance based algos

+### day 6 update

+-predictions for the probablity and distance based algos done, -tree based algos made perfect prediction, I made a few investigations for the data leakage to figure that out -so, tomorrow I will drop two features(failed, transaction_7d and risk_score) for the tree based algos only to confiem the leak